gammapy/gammapy/docs/spectrum/index.rst

   e.g. for Fermi-LAT counts cubes.
 In Gammalib this is represented by GEbounds.

 In Gammapy both the use cases are handled by two seperate classes:
-`gammapy.spectrum.energy.Energy` for energy values and `gammapy.spectrum.energy.EnergyBounds` for energy bin edges
+`gammapy.utils.energy.Energy` for energy values and `gammapy.utils.energy.EnergyBounds` for energy bin edges

 Energy
 ------